Differences Between ISERR and ISNA Functions in Google Sheets

 Google Sheets ISERR Formula Examples

-The ISERR function treats all error types as errors except #N/A. The values in Cell C2 and C10 are of course not errors.
-So obviously the respective ISERR formulas in Cell E2 and E10 return FALSE.
+The ISERR function considers all error types except #N/A as errors.
+Since the values in C2 and C10 are not errors, the ISERR formulas in E2 and E10 return FALSE.

 How to Use ISNA Function in Google Sheets